IntentScore: Intent-Conditioned Action Evaluation for Computer-Use Agents: Results

 Table~\ref{tab:arch_ablation} provides complementary ablations on input modalities and architecture.
 Removing thought and reflection causes the largest drop ($-$8.0\%), consistent with the intention-aware encoder's importance in Table~\ref{tab:training_ablation}.
 Code removal ($-$3.3\%) and vision removal ($-$1.5\%) confirm that both executable details and visual context contribute, though less critically.
 On the architecture side, replacing the dual-encoder with a Transformer encoder degrades performance sharply, and binary classification collapses entirely, validating the contrastive dual-encoder design.

-\paragraph{Contrastive alignment vs.\ reward learning.} Table~\ref{tab:correct_incorrect_gap} isolates the effect of each training objective.
-The alignment-only model assigns nearly identical mean scores to correct (0.613) and incorrect (0.611) actions, a gap of just 0.002.
-This is expected: $\mathcal{L}_{\text{align}}$ learns which actions are \emph{relevant} to a given state, but an incorrect action at step $t{+}1$ is equally relevant to the current screen as the correct action at step $t$, since both interact with the same UI context.
-Adding $\mathcal{L}_{\text{margin}}$ increases the gap to 0.046 (23$\times$), because the margin ranking loss explicitly enforces a separation between correct and incorrect actions regardless of their relevance.
+\paragraph{Contrastive alignment vs.\ reward learning.} Table~\ref{tab:correct_incorrect_gap} isolates the effect of each training objective by training with only one loss at a time.
+Alignment alone reaches Hard accuracy 0.866 but a CI gap of only 0.005: correct and incorrect actions receive nearly identical absolute scores across the dataset.
+This happens because $\mathcal{L}_{\text{align}}$ optimizes for state-action relevance, and an incorrect adjacent action at step $t{\pm}1$ remains relevant to the same screen as the correct action, so both end up with similar alignment scores.
 This near-zero gap echoes the collapse problem identified in joint-embedding predictive architectures, where learned encoders can map all inputs to a constant vector that trivially minimizes the contrastive loss~\citep{maes2026leworldmodel}.
-The two objectives are thus complementary: alignment provides the representational structure, and reward learning injects the correctness signal that alignment cannot capture on its own.
+Margin alone shows the opposite trade-off: within-state separation rises to an Adj gap of 0.449 (the largest of the three), but Real Incorrect detection drops 9.0 points to 0.845.
+The margin loss enforces only a relative ordering between correct and incorrect at each state and leaves the absolute score range unconstrained, which hurts cross-state discrimination such as Real Incorrect, where the negative is drawn from a different step of the same task.
+Combining both losses yields the largest CI gap (0.046, roughly 9$\times$ alignment-only) and the best accuracy on both Hard (0.886) and Real Incorrect (0.935).
+The two losses act on different axes: alignment anchors the embedding space so absolute scores carry consistent meaning across states, and margin ranking sharpens the per-state correctness signal that alignment cannot produce on its own.

 \paragraph{Cross-OS pretraining improves target-domain performance.} Despite substantial visual differences between Windows, Mac, and Ubuntu, pretraining on 398K cross-OS steps before finetuning on 77K Ubuntu steps yields +2.6\% on Hard and +3.5\% on Real Incorrect.
 This suggests that abstract GUI patterns (dialog flows, menu hierarchies, form layouts) are sufficiently shared across operating systems to transfer reward estimation capability, consistent with the small inter-MDP structural distance discussed in Section~\ref{sec:ProblemFormulation}.